Accelerated electron thermometer: observation of 1D Planck radiation: Comparing with experimental data

-The data sets are comprised of the photon spectra measured by the RDK II Collaboration \cite{RDKII:2016lpd}.
+The data sets, acquired through the invaluable work of the RDK II Collaboration \cite{RDKII:2016lpd}, encompass the meticulously measured photon spectra.
 There they employed two detectors comprised of bismuth germanium oxide (BGO) scintillators and an avalanche photo diode (APD).
-The low energy spectrum, 0.3 keV to 20 keV, was measured by the APD and the high energy spectrum, 10 keV to 1000 keV, was measured by the BGO.
-We perform single parameter best fits to each spectrum in order to establish an overall scale which reflects the detector or experimental live time.
-The acceleration, temperature, Doppler shift, final velocity $s$, and the peak photon frequency are all determined by the conservation of energy of the system.
+The low energy spectrum, 0.4 keV to 20 keV, was measured by the APD and the high energy spectrum, 10 keV to 1000 keV, was measured by the BGO.
+In order to adjust the data to account for the detector response, the data points shown in Figures \ref{fig:distr} and \ref{fig:distr_bins} have been multiplied by the ratio of theory to simulation discussed in \cite{RDKII:2016lpd, pc}.
+This results in the photon spectrum emitted by the electron during the decay process.

-Having established an overall scale via the best fit, we then compute the associated reduced chi-squared per degree of freedom, $\chi^{2}/\nu = \sum_{bins} (y_{theory} - y_{exp})^{2}/\sigma^2/\nu$, to establish the closeness of fit of the theory to the data.
-Here, $\nu$ is the number of degrees of freedom and $\sigma$ is the error of each data point.
-With no other free parameters, we find an excellent fit of our thermalized-DCE moving mirror formalism to the data sets.
-In particular, the infrared portion of the spectrum is found to reflect a strong presence of thermality.
-The resulting chi-squared statistics are presented in Table \ref{table1} below.
+In the following analysis, we will not need to do any fitting; instead, we will directly compute all the parameters of the theoretical curve from first principles.
+We will also use another piece of data --- the branching ratios.
+The total particle count \cite{RDKII:2016lpd}, along with these branching ratios will then yield our theoretical curves which we compare to the RDK II data.